PostRobcore πŸ”— Blog / Games / YouTube / itch.io / GitHub / Bluesky

 I got to ride in a Tesla a few times.

 The future of everyday transportation is autonomous vehicles.
 I can’t wait.
 There will be a day where I get in the car, I input where I want to go, and then I just pull out my phone and play minesweeper until I get wherever I want to be.
-In the meantime, I sit with the experience that I got to ride in a robot car, a Tesla with autopilot, a few times.

 Black Lives Matter